4d6f5079/CMDataStructures/README.md

-# SimpleHashTableImpl
+# CDataStructure++

-Simple implementation of a hash table using C++.
-This is just an exercise to understand how raw pointers work in C++.
+Various data structures implementations in C++.
+This is just an exercise for me to understand how raw pointers work in C++ and get acquinted with C++ bloated ecosystem ( don't ask me why :) ).